 In light of September 25, 2009, revelations about the previously unreported Iranian nuclear site, little progress was expected at the October 1, 2009, meeting in Geneva.
-However, the meeting resulted in an apparent breakthrough in the form of a tentative agreement to allow Russia and France, subject to technical talks to begin by mid-October, to reprocess 2,600 pounds (about 75% of Iran's low-enriched uranium) for medical use.
-There was also agreement for the Fordow facility to be inspected, which happened during October 25-29, 2009.
-At the session, Burns, representing the United States, also met privately with Iranian negotiator Sayed Jallili.

-The technical talks were held October 19-21, 2009, at IAEA headquarters in Vienna, Austria, and chaired on the U.S. side by Deputy Energy Secretary Daniel Poneman.
-A draft agreement was approved by the P5+1 countries and the IAEA.
-Despite Ahmadinejad's comments in early February 2010 that he "did not have a problem" with the arrangement, the Supreme Leader-who is suspicious of any deals with the West-reportedly vetoed finalizing the agreement.
+However, the meeting resulted in a tentative agreement for Iran to allow Russia and France to reprocess 2,600 pounds (which at that time was 75% of Iran's low-enriched uranium stockpile) for medical use.
+At the session, Burns, representing the United States, also met bilaterally with Iranian negotiator Sayed Jallili.
+Technical talks on the tentative agreement were held October 19-21, 2009, at IAEA headquarters in Vienna, Austria, and a draft agreement was approved by the P5+1 countries and the IAEA.
+Although Ahmadinejad stated in February 2010 that he "did not have a problem" with the arrangement, the Supreme Leader-who is suspicious of any deals with the West-reportedly vetoed finalizing the agreement and it was not implemented.

-Iran subsequently floated amendments to the agreement, proposing to ship its enriched uranium to France and Russia in increments or to reprocess the uranium in Iran itself, but the P5+1 rejected these proposals.
-Iran rebuffed a specific U.S. proposal in January 2010 to allow it to buy on the open market isotopes for its medical reactor, although this proposal remains active.
+Iran later proposed an amended version of the agreement in which Iran would ship its 5% enriched uranium to France and Russia in increments or reprocess the uranium in Iran itself, but the P5+1 rejected these proposals.
+Iran rebuffed a specific U.S. proposal in January 2010 to allow it to buy on the open market isotopes for its medical reactor.
+This proposal remains active.